JohnSnowLabs/spark-nlp/docs/en/install.md

 spark.kryoserializer.buffer.max 1000M
 spark.serializer org.apache.spark.serializer.KryoSerializer
 ```

-3. Check `Enable autoscaling local storage` box to have persistent local storage

-4. In `Libraries` tab inside your cluster you need to follow these steps:
+3. In `Libraries` tab inside your cluster you need to follow these steps:

-    4.1.
+    3.1.
 Insatll New -> PyPI -> `spark-nlp` -> Install

-    4.2.
+    3.2.
 Install New -> Maven -> Coordinates -> `com.johnsnowlabs.nlp:spark-nlp_2.11:2.7.4` -> Install

-5. Now you can attach your notebook to the cluster and use Spark NLP!
+4. Now you can attach your notebook to the cluster and use Spark NLP!

 </div>
 <div class="h3-box" markdown="1">